ZhuangLab/storm-analysis/README.md

 The mingw64 gcc compiler must be in your path for this to work.

-64 bit Windows LAPACK and FFTW3 DLLs are included in the project so you will not need to install them yourself.
+64 bit Windows LAPACK and FFTW3 DLLs are included in the project so you do not need to install them yourself.
+If you want to use versions that are different from the included you should put them (and the fftw3.h header file) into the storm_analysis/c_libraries folder, overwriting the existing files.

 ### Using Anaconda: ###